\"Writing.Com

 Ask & Answer

-I got the following responses to my last Horror/Scary newsletter "Scary Eyes
+I got the following responses to my last Horror/Scary newsletter "Scary EyesOpen in new Window.

-Quick-Quill wrote: This is so true.
+Quick-Quill Author Icon wrote: This is so true.
 Las Fri on Grimm, Monroe commented as he walked through the church, he felt someone was always watching him.
 It is one of the creepiest feelings.
 We have all felt it.
 That sense there is something out of our sight or sense.
 Our first thought is, "Will it hurt us?"

 I don't watch Grimm, but I can imagine how the scene must have felt.